 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
-It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.
+It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.

-HARP replacement programs
+- Current HARP replacement programs

-- A lower payment
+- A lower monthly payment

 - A lower interest rate

-- A shorter loan term
+- A shorter repayment term to build equity faster

 - A more stable loan product (like switching from an adjustable-rate mortgage (ARM) to a fixed-rate loan)

 Benefits of HARP replacement programs